open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>runAsUserName</b></td>
         <td>string</td>
         <td>
-          The UserName in Windows to run the entrypoint of the container process.<br/>
+          The UserName in Windows to run the entrypoint of the container process.
+Defaults to the user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.<br/>
         </td>
         <td>false</td>
       </tr></tbody>